 What skills do I need to be a Costume Designer?

-These are the desirable skills to have to be the right candidate for a Costume Designer:
+These are the desirable skills for the right candidate to have to be a Costume Designer:

 - Organisational skills

 - An eye for detail

 - Ability to work in a fast-paced environment

 - Ability to work alone as well as with others

 - Ability to communicate and present your ideas